-I am sure that you all would want your website search/product search to behave like sales team of Take 2 scene.
-Ability to JUST search is a trite.
+I am sure that you all would want your website search/product search to behave like the sales team of Take 2 scene.
+The ability to JUST search is trite.
 Site search competency is judged by its smart search potency, astute suggestive powers, and its capability to dispel someone’s doubts by positive persuasion.

 Its importance surges up the mountains if you are operating a new eCommerce business.
 It is a point at which User Experience starts.